Peri and Postoperative Pain Management

 Fentanyl (Duragesic) Patches

 Fentanyl (Duragesic) patches are likely to benefit any orthopaedic patient; they are particularly advised for poly-trauma patients (especially useful in fractious cats) and animals undergoing spinal surgery and should be placed as soon as possible for these cases.
-For elective surgery, fentanyl patches should ideally be placed 20 to 24 hours prior to surgery in dogs (8 to 12 hours is sufficient in cats).
+Onset of duration is 12-24 hours in dogs and 4-12 hours in cats.
+For elective surgery, fentanyl patches should ideally be placed 20 to 24 hours prior to surgery in dogs, and 8 to 12 hours in cats.

 Whilst a patch may allow for continuous transdermal drug delivery over an extended period there is tremendous variability in the drug delivery through this route.
 A patch is best used as a component in a more balanced strategy including additional drug classes; it should not be relied upon as the sole source of analgesia.